Mark Tatum

 Mark A. Tatum (born October 22, 1969) is an American sports and business executive who is currently serving as the Deputy Commissioner of the National Basketball Association (NBA) under Adam Silver.
 Additionally, Tatum also currently holds the position of the NBA's chief operating officer.
-For his work in these capacities, Forbes has ranked him at No. 8 on its list of "Most Influential Minorities in Sports".
+For his work in these capacities, Forbes ranked him at No. 8 on its list of "Most Influential Minorities in Sports".
 He is of Vietnamese and Jamaican descent.

 Early life

-Mark Tatum was born in Vung Tau, Vietnam to Kim and Charlie Tatum on October 22, 1969.
-When Tatum was young, he and his family moved to the United States, where he lived in the East Flatbush neighborhood of New York City.
-In 1987 Tatum graduated from Brooklyn Technical High School, where he led the Brooklyn Technical High School baseball team to the New York City public school championship at Yankee Stadium in 1984.
+Mark Tatum was born in Vung Tau, Vietnam, to Kim and Charlie Tatum on October 22, 1969.
+His father was born in Jamaica and moved to the United States when he was a teenager; he joined the United States Air Force and was stationed in Vietnam during the Vietnam War when he married Tatum's mother.
+Tatum and his mother moved with his father when he returned to the United States.

+Tatum lived in the East Flatbush neighborhood of Brooklyn.
+In 1987, Tatum graduated from Brooklyn Technical High School, where he led the Brooklyn Tech baseball team to the New York City public school championship at Yankee Stadium in 1984.